The Federal Emergency

 If a property owner thinks their

 property has been inadvertently mapped in a Special Flood Hazard Area (SFHA),

 they may submit a request to FEMA for a Letter of Map Change (LOMC).
 A SFHA is

-contact the FEMA Map Information exchange (FMIX), toll free at 1-877-FEMA-MAP
+contact the FEMA Map Information Exchange, toll free at 1-877-FEMA-MAP

 (1-877-336-2627) for assistance with the LOMC process.
-Interested applicants can apply for LOMCs
+Interested applicants

-online.
-Click here for details.
+here for details.